brunoccst/az-900-microsoft-azure-fundamentals/README.md

 If you don't choose an availability zone for your resource, Azure will choose one of them for you.

-## Hierarchy
+## Azure Resource Manager (ARM)
 The Azure management hierarchy can be defined as the image below:

 ![](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/media/organize-resources/scope-levels.png)

+All of the resources are managed by the Azure Resource Manager (ARM), which can be accessed by three different ways:
+* On browser, via the Azure Portal
+* On your command line, via the Azure Command Line or Azure Power Shell
+* On your Visual Studio IDE, as a REST client

 The next topics will explain each of the levels of the hierarchy in the ascendant order (from the bottom to the top).
+Note that the lower levels inherits settings from the higher levels.

 ### Resources
 Resources are all manageable items available through Azure.